Buenos Aires

 Fine Dining Behind Closed Doors

-- Casa Felix – A little pricey, but an excellent meal.
+- Casa Felix – A little pricey, but an excellent pescetarian meal.
 Creative dishes with LOTS of vegetables.

 Good Restaurants (including steak!)